 Dental Sedation in Truckee, CA

-We offer many techniques and tips for your comfort as well as sedation options for complete relaxation- and no memory afterwards.
+We offer many techniques and tips for your comfort as well as sedation options for complete relaxation- and no memory afterward.

 Topical & Local Anesthetics